RakhithJK/wazuh-wazuh-wiki/Proof-of-concept-guide.md

 #### Steps to generate the alerts

 - Log in the attacker system (the Windows box) and connect to the victim (Linux RHEL) Apache server from a web browser.
-- A Linux firewall rule will temporary block any connection from the attacker system for 60 seconds (using IPtables).
+- A Linux firewall rule will temporarily block any connection from the attacker system for 60 seconds (using IPtables).

 #### Alerts